Krittika25/TEAgeAnalysis/README.md

 Transposable element (TE) age analysis is performed by comparing the 5' and 3' terminal repeat regions to look for sequence divergence.

 To annotate the TE structure, TE-greedy-nester tool was used.
 Information on this tool can be accessed at https://gitlab.fi.muni.cz/lexa/nested
+The tool was installed within a conda environment in the local directory.

 The input and output files can be accessed on the HPC cluster- /nobackup/cooper_research/krittikak/nester_output